DrCopyPaste/RecNForget/README.md

 (downloading is currently only allowed for github users it seems)

 # upcoming features in next release
-- upgraded application to .net core 3.1
+- upgraded application to .net 5.0
 - reworked most windows for a more consistent layout
-- layout is STILL not final, but I dont expect any HUGE future changes except for Font/Sizes/Paddings/Margins :D - BUT
+- layout is STILL not final, but I don't expect any HUGE future changes except for Font/Sizes/Paddings/Margins :D - BUT
 - RecNForget now has a dark mode, which is the new default
 - window colors can now be changed using context menu -> Change theme -> (Select theme)
 - selected file can now be exported as mp3, this action can be reached by